Flame-throwing, lava-spitting beasts (parental supervision required)

 So how about we do that for the next science fair?

-You see, here at BadDaddy, we just have better information.
+Here at BadDaddy Publishing, we just have better information.
 Take a look at this old family recipe my dad taught me, circa 1990-

 You single dads are going to love this.
 If you’re still married, get permission, or you won’t be (married) for long after a stunt like this.